switchboard-sdk/silerovad-whisperstt-example-android/README.md

 # How to use

-- Select the Whisper Model you want to use
+- Select the Whisper model you want to use (Tiny for speed, Base for accuracy)
 - Press Start
 - Speak into the microphone of your device
+- Transcriptions will appear in real-time
-- You can configure voice activity detector's parameters as needed
+- Adjust voice activity detector parameters as needed (threshold and silence duration)